davner/31daysofgrief.github.io/_posts/2024-10-03-day-3-lost-and-found.md

 When my mom died, something changed. **Her death triggered deeper feelings of displacement**.
 My foundation, so firmly built on my mom’s presence, cracked.
 I felt untethered, and it started me on a journey of searching for my community and my place in the world.

-For most of my childhood, I never thought about what I was. **I was raised by a white, educated, emergency room doctor—my mother—and that was the lens through which I viewed the world.**
+For most of my childhood, I never thought about my race or ethnicity. **I was adopted and raised by a white, educated, emergency room doctor—my mother—and that was the lens through which I viewed and experienced the world.**

 But when my mom died, those privileges didn’t protect me from the identity crisis that followed.
 Suddenly, there was a rift between how I was raised and how the world saw me.